michall-m/flame-basics/README.md

         state: ready
 ```

-If the job is successfully created, it returns a job ID.
+If the job had been successfully created, it'd have returned a job ID and then we'd have been able to get running tasks.

 ```bash
 $ flamectl get tasks 62a195b122f4715eabf99c7c